adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 ## The goals

-- End users should be presented with an easy to use drag-and-drop interface.
+- End users should be presented with a drag-and-drop interface.

 - UI should allow users to edit the content in imported *Modules*: edit text (with and without formatting), add and change images etc.